CpulsiveK/table-to-xlsx-file-parser/README.md

 ```

 NB:
-For better result make sure each pdf file contains a single table as having multiple tables in one file will have all the contents of it parsed to one excel worksheet.
+For better results make sure each PDF file contains a single table as having multiple tables in one file will have all the contents parsed into one Excel worksheet.
 Only pdf files are supported for now.